DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - completing the sale: the CCP sends a reply to the POS indicating the charge is approved
     - this system prevents CC theft at the POS system

+**Tokenization** replaces other data with a random string of characters.
+These tokens are then matched to the actual values for secure lookups as needed.
+**Anonymization** removes all personally identifiable data to ensure that the original subject cannot be identified.
+**Data masking** obscures some, but not all, data.
+**Pseudonymization** uses a pseudonym or alias to replace other information.